silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/protecting_your_account/video-how-to-automatically-rotate-the-password-for-an-account.md

 ---
-description: This article describes how to automatically rotate a password from within the Cerby system.
+description: "This article describes how to automatically rotate a password from within the Cerby system."
 intercom_id: 6393786
 ---